Illinois to Florida Car Shipping (2026 Cost Guide)

 - Type of transport: Common choices include open carriers, enclosed carriers, and top-loading.
 Open carriers are the least expensive, while enclosed shipping is better for classic or high-end cars.
 More details are available in our open vs. enclosed car shipping guide.

-- Distance and route: Traveling from Illinois to Florida involves roughly 1,183 miles.
-Greater distances increase both fuel and labor expenses.
+- Distance and route: The route from Illinois to Florida is about 1,183 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 Florida vehicle regulations you need to know